 TYPE AND TIME

-The main thing to consider when planning your pre workout meal is timings and type.
-I recommend trying to time your pre workout meal 2 to 3 hours prior to your workouts to allow for sufficient digestion, and breakdown / delivery of the carbohydrates.
-However, in certain sports or lifestyle scenarios this isn’t possible – in which case, aim for a smaller meal 1 to 2 hours pre workout.
-In relation to type of carbohydrates.
-I recommend including a high quality, moderate to low glycemic index carbohydrate source within your pre workout meal.
-Carbohydrate sources like brown or white rice (the Tilda pouches are perfect), oatmeal, cereals, banana and pasta are ideal.
-It’s also important consider the fibre content of the carbohydrate source you pick.
+The main thing to consider when planning your pre-workout meal is timings and type.
+I recommend trying to time your pre-workout meal 2 to 3 hours prior to your workouts to allow for sufficient digestion and breakdown / delivery of the carbohydrates.
+However in certain sports or lifestyle scenarios, this isn’t possible – in which case, aim for a smaller meal 1 to 2 hours pre-workout.
+In relation to the type of carbohydrates, I recommend including a high quality, moderate to low glycemic index carbohydrate source within your pre-workout meal.
+Carbohydrate sources like brown or white rice (the Tilda pouches are perfect), oatmeal, cereals, banana, and pasta are ideal.
+It’s also important to consider the fibre content of the carbohydrate source you pick.
 Generally, carbohydrate sources higher in fibre have a lower glycemic index which is ideal for athletes.
 However, higher fibre foods (particularly non-soluble fibre) can cause gastrointestinal discomfort, including gas and distention.
-Sources of soluble fibre such as sweet potatoes, strawberries, bananas and oatmeal may cause less issues so give these a try.
-Nevertheless, everyone is different, so make sure you try out different carbohydrate sources and combinations pre workout to see what you respond best to and in what amounts.
+Sources of soluble fibre such as sweet potatoes, strawberries, bananas, and oatmeal may cause fewer issues so give these a try.
+Nevertheless, everyone is different, so make sure you try out different carbohydrate sources and combinations pre-workout to see what you respond best to and in what amounts.

 CARBOHYDRATES: POST WORKOUT